CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 ---
 title: WORSHIP
-date: June 20, 2021 10:00 AM
+date: June 27, 2021 10:00 AM
 layout: event
 location: 218 Overhulse Road NW Olympia WA
 map_link: https://goo.gl/maps/FykeCyepBDwUDmeF7
 banner_image: /images/uploads/artem-kniaz-dqgmhzeio7g-unsplash.jpg
 priority: true
 ---
-June 20th, at 10 AM**,** the Cornerstone church family will offer "hybrid" worship in the SANCTUARY and via ZOOM.
+June 27th, at 10 AM**,** the Cornerstone church family will offer "hybrid" worship in the SANCTUARY and via ZOOM.

-Scripture Reading: Matthew 10:24-39
+Scripture Reading: Matthew 10:40-42

-Sermon: Shout It Out!
+Sermon: The Rewards of Welcome

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support ministries that help us eradicate systemic poverty and dismantle structural racism.